Derek Jacobi: 1980–1999: Established career

-In 1980, Jacobi took the leading role in the BBC's Hamlet, made his Broadway debut in The Suicide (a run shortened by Jacobi's return home to England due to the death of his mother), and joined the Royal Shakespeare Company (RSC).
+In 1980, Jacobi took the leading role in the BBC's Hamlet, made his Broadway debut in The Suicide (a run shortened by Jacobi's return to England due to the death of his mother), and joined the Royal Shakespeare Company (RSC).
 From 1982 to 1985, he played four demanding roles simultaneously: Benedick in Shakespeare's Much Ado About Nothing, for which he won a Tony for its Broadway run (1984–1985); Prospero in The Tempest; Peer Gynt; and Cyrano de Bergerac which he brought to the US and played in repertory with Much Ado About Nothing on Broadway and in Washington DC (1984–1985).
 In 1986, he made his West End debut in Breaking the Code by Hugh Whitemore, starring in the role of Alan Turing, which was written with Jacobi specifically in mind.
 The play was taken to Broadway.
 In 1988, Jacobi alternated in West End the title roles of Shakespeare's Richard II and Richard III in repertoire.

 He appeared in the television dramas Inside the Third Reich (1982), where he played Hitler; Mr Pye (1985); Little Dorrit (1987), based on Charles Dickens's novel; and The Tenth Man (1988) with Anthony Hopkins and Kristin Scott Thomas.
 In 1982, he voiced Nicodemus in the animated film The Secret of NIMH.
 In 1990, he starred as Daedalus in episode 4 of Jim Henson's The Storyteller: Greek Myths.
 Jacobi continued to play Shakespeare roles, notably in Kenneth Branagh's 1989 film of Henry V (as the Chorus), and made his directing debut as Branagh's director for the 1988 Renaissance Theatre Company's touring production of Hamlet, which also played at Elsinore and as part of a Renaissance repertory season at the Phoenix Theatre in London.
 The 1990s saw Jacobi keeping on with repertoire stage work in Kean at The Old Vic, Becket in the West End (the Haymarket Theatre) and Macbeth at the RSC in both London and Stratford.
-In 1993 Jacobi voiced Mr Jeremy Fisher in The World of Peter Rabbit and Friends.
+In 1994 Jacobi voiced Mr Jeremy Fisher in The World of Peter Rabbit and Friends.